 - You were a minor at the time of the accident.
 In that case, the clock begins ticking on your 18th birthday, and you have until you turn 19 to file.

 Our team recommends that you start the process as early as possible after the accident, so we can interview witnesses while the facts of the case remain clear to them.

 When you choose to hire us, we will keep your case moving forward, meeting all of the required deadlines and helping you receive the fairest possible award in the shortest amount of time.

 The Cost of Hiring a New Orleans Car Accident Lawyer

+At Morris Bart, we work on a contingency fee basis in personal injury cases, which means we do not charge any money up front to victims seeking to retain our services.
 Instead, we only receive payment upon reaching a successful settlement or court award.
 Our fee is a percentage of the final settlement.

 to find a Morris Bart office near you.